yuanwei2023/umr/doc/sphinx/source/libpacket_api.rst

 ::

 	struct umr_packet_stream *umr_packet_decode_ring(struct umr_asic *asic, struct umr_stream_decode_ui *ui,
-							char *ringname, int halt_waves, int start, int stop, enum umr_ring_type rt);
+		char *ringname, int halt_waves, int *start, int *stop, enum umr_ring_type rt);

-This function will open up the amdgpu_'ringname' ring named.
+This function will open up the ring by prepending amdgpu_ to 'ringname'.
 The shader engines can be sent a halt command if the 'halt_waves' flag is set.
 The ring will be read from the 'start'th word to the 'stop'th word.
 These can be specified as -1 to use the devices read and write ring pointers respectively.